aajonusnet/aajonusnet/texts/Books/Old/Early Training with Aajonus (1996).md

 _— Because we had her on that at one point.
 Sally: We have some at home.
-— Five Nutripack raw thyroid.With meat._
+— Five Nutripack raw thyroid.
+With meat._

 Aajonus: Yes.
 With meat.
 Five times a week.
 Five days the first session of it.
 So it would be five tablets all at once for five days with a